AsynKhronos/AXON-SRA/README.md

   <a href="CONTRIBUTING.md">Contributing</a>
 </p>

+> [!NOTE]
+> **Repository status:** This repository currently contains the public
+> documentation and project architecture.
+The source tree is being cleaned,
+> validated, and prepared for publication.
+No end-user build or release is
+> available yet.

 > [!IMPORTANT]
 > AXON-SRA is an active research prototype.
 It is **not** a production-ready upscaler, a universal game patch, or an official DXVK feature.
 Interfaces, heuristics, file layouts, and observed metrics may change without compatibility guarantees.